-Alexander Stein Crime
+Alexander Stein - Crime

+He undertakes heavy fraud, money laundering and corruption cases as both junior and leading junior counsel.
 He has a wide experience of MTIC fraud in both the Crown Court and the Court of Appeal and is reported at 2 Cr.App.R (s) 24.

 He was junior counsel for John Early in the Court of Appeal, which remains the leading case on Public Interest Immunity procedure, the handling of covert human intelligence sources, disclosure and abuse of process.
 R v Early 1 Cr.App.R 19

 Alex is instructed in complex copyright and tradesmarks cases and has been instructed in a number of cases involving internet fraud, hacking and illegal file sharing.
 He has an excellent understanding of information technology and internet crime.
 In 2010 he represented the owner and operator of the oink.cd website in the first criminal trial emanating from a bittorrent website in the UK.
 The case at Teesside Crown Court attracted considerable press attention when the defendant was unanimously acquitted.

 He regularly prosecutes and defends the most serious Health and Safety and Fire Safety cases.
 In June 2012 Alex was appointed to the list of Specialist Regulatory Advocates in Health and Safety and Environmental Law and is regularly instructed directly by the HSE and Local Authorities to prosecute fatal HSWA 1974 offences.

 Alex has extensive experience in death by driving cases having been instructed by insurers in over 25 such cases in the last 3 years.
 He is also regularly instructed in driving cases involving serious injury with underlying civil litigation.
 He accepts private instructions in all forms of motoring offences either directly or by referral.